Long Beach Premises Liability Attorney

 Connecting the safety hazard to your specific injury will ultimately come down to your medical records and treatment.
 You will need to prove that your injuries were directly related to the safety hazard, meaning a fall at a grocery store caused a slipped disc or brain injury.
 The property owner’s insurance company may try to dispute this connection by arguing that you had a preexisting condition or that you are exaggerating your injuries, but we can fight to have your injuries verified by a skilled medical professional.

 Determining whether or not you have a premises liability claim can be a complicated process.
-If you are still recovering from your injuries, you will have a difficult time reviewing the property owner’s insurance policy, reading up on building codes, collecting witness statements, and negotiating with the owner’s insurance company.
+If you are still recovering from your injuries at an Airbnb, airport, hotel, or other property, you will have a difficult time reviewing the property owner’s insurance policy, reading up on building codes, collecting witness statements, and negotiating with the owner’s insurance company.
 But that is where The Law Firm of Joseph H. Low IV comes in.

 If you or someone you love was injured due to a negligent property owner, then you should speak to a Long Beach personal injury lawyer immediately.
 Our firm can handle all of the legal burdens of your case, including collecting evidence and filing all necessary paperwork, while you focus on recovering.
 Our skilled and experienced lead trial attorney can represent you throughout settlement negotiations or a jury trial, if necessary.
 To speak to The Law Firm of Joseph H. Low IV today, call our office at (562) 901-0840 or toll-free at (888) 454-5569 and schedule a free consultation.